rocon/8clok/README.md

 # 8clok
 Octal (base-8) wall clock time

 Each day consists of two halfs of 8 hours each, each hour is divided in 64 minutes, each minute is divided in 64 seconds.
 The figure of 64 is 8 times 8, so all minutes and seconds get evenly divided in groups of 8 over the hours.
-Thsi means that 1 hour on the octal clock equals 1.5 hours on the regular clock.
+This means that one hour on the octal clock equals 1.5 hours on the regular clock.

 ![Image of octal clock](https://cdn.shopify.com/s/files/1/0358/9733/products/Art_a5a2374d-adb5-476b-b071-5e80dc4d1842_grande.png?v=1487108992)

+To indicate full octal clock time, concatenate hours, minutes and seconds using the format hh:mm:ss: the is means two digits for each hour, minute and second this is specified.
+There are only 8 hours on the octal clock, therefore first h is also zero, but it is still there because it denotes the octal base, and it regularizes the way clock divisions are indicated.
+To indicate the minutes and seconds, you need to start at 1 (not at 0 like in regular clock time), and use two digits.
+E.g, 8 minutes becomes 08, 64 minutes becomes 88 (since this in octal notation and not decimal notation like in regular clock time).
+The same goes for seconds.

+To give two examples:
+- The earliest possible clock time is 01:01:01.
+- The latest possible clock time is 08:88:88.

-Instead of the number 1 through 8, which might easily be confused with the first 8 digits of the usual clock numbers 1 through 12, you could also use 8 characters derived from the ligatures in the Shavian character set as octal digits, as follows:
+Instead of the numbers 1 through 8, which might be easily confused with the first 8 digits of the usual clock numbers 1 through 12, you could also use below 8 characters as octal digits, derived from the ligatures in the Shavian character set and reordered:

 Octal digit | Shavian digit
 ------------ | -------------